ananana/nlp-projects/README.md

 ## Project list

-See file in MTeams for project list + project-specific resources (TBD)
+See file in MTeams for project list + project-specific resources

 ## Resources (general)